dhanyashree-mit/SweetShopManagement/README.md

 # 🍬 Sweet Shop Management System

 The **Sweet Shop Management System** is a full-stack web application designed to streamline the management of a sweet shop.
-It allows admins to manage products, view revenue, and track orders, while customers can browse sweets, make purchases, and view their order history.
+It allows admins to manage products, view revenue, and track orders, while customers can browse sweets, make purchases.

 ---